mohammadaliawan/launch_school_RB101/lesson_2/a13_order_of_precedence.md

 # Order of Precedence:

-The order in operators are evaluated is called order of precedence.
+The order in which operators are evaluated is called order of precedence.

 t’s a set of rules that dictate how and in what order operators are evaluated in an expression.